yleeey/paint-by-numbers/README.md

 # Paint by Number

-Turn any image into an interactive paint-by-number canvas, right in your browser.
+Turn ANY image into an interactive paint-by-number canvas, right in your browser.

 Upload a photo → the app reduces it to a small color palette, splits it into numbered regions, and lets you click each region to fill it with the matching color.
 100% client-side — no backend, no uploads, no API keys.